|About Pixley-Blair: Pioneers and Princes

 the FLEMING family-of Scottish descent.
-They married into the influential RANDOLPH family of Virginia-Col. William Randolph and Mary Isham Randolph are called "The Adam and Eve of Virginia" and were of 'royal descent-they are a 'golden connection to to royal, aristocratic and early and ancient lines.
+They married into the influential RANDOLPH family of Virginia-Col. William Randolph and Mary Isham Randolph who are called "The Adam and Eve of Virginia" and were of royal descent-they are another 'golden connection' to royal, aristocratic and early and ancient lines.